 Lamictal is the brand name for the drug lamotrigine.
 Made and sold by British pharmaceutical giant GlaxoSmithKline, this prescription medication is used as a standalone epilepsy treatment in those aged 16 and up and as an adjunctive epilepsy and Lennox-Gastaut syndrome therapy in those aged two and up.
 Doctors can also prescribe it for treatment of Bipolar I Disorder.
-The U.S. Food and Drug Administration (the FDA) first approved Lamictal in December 1994, and GlaxoSmithKline sells it in oral tablets ranging from 25 mg to 200 mg lamotrigine.
-GlaxoSmithKline sold 46 million Lamictal prescriptions between 1994 and 2009.
+The U.S. Food and Drug Administration ( FDA) first approved Lamictal in December 1994.
+GlaxoSmithKline sells it in oral tablets ranging from 25 mg to 200 mg lamotrigine; GSK sold 46 million Lamictal prescriptions between 1994 and 2009.

 Scientists are unsure of Lamictal’s mechanism of action.
 The most prominent theory suggests that the drug inhibits voltage-sensitive sodium channels, which prevents the release of two amino acids: glutamate and aspartate.
 It does not inhibit acetylcholine or GABA release like other anticonvulsants such as valproic acid.

 Lamictal Side Effects Include Birth Defects and Meningitis

 In September 2006, the FDA sent a Lamictal alert to healthcare professionals advising them that data from the North American Antiepileptic Drug Pregnancy Registry (NAAED) found a link between Lamictal use and birth defects.
 Specifically, women who used Lamictal in the first three months of their pregnancies were more likely to give birth to children with cleft lips and cleft palates than the general population.